 - Don’t wait until it’s too hot – Instead of waiting for your house to become hot, turn on the air con when it’s cooler outside.
-This reduces the work the system has to do in order to bring the temperature to a comfortable level.
+This reduces the work the system must do to bring the temperature to a comfortable level.

-- Utilise your solar power – Don’t wait until night time, turn your ducted system on in the day so you utilise your solar power, once the sun goes down you’re paying for the power to run it.
+- Use your solar power – Don’t wait until night time!
+Turn your ducted system on in the day, so you use your solar power.
+Once the sun goes down you’re paying for the power to run it.